medined/perl-5-by-example/perl_5_by_example/internet-protocols.md

 the send() and recv() functions to talk with the server.
 <P>The rest of the chapter will be devoted to looking at examples of specific
 protocols.
 Let's start out by looking at the time service.

-<H2><A name="Using the Time Service">Using the Time Service</A></H2>It is very
+## Using the Time Service

-important that all computers on a given network report the same time.
+It is very important that all computers on a given network report the same time.
 This allows backups and other regularly scheduled events to be automated.
 Instead of manually adjusting the time on every computer in the network, you can designate a time server.
 The other computers can use the time server to determine the